 Expected learning outcomes

-The course will teach the student critical thinking in the context of academic research.
+The course will teach the candidate critical thinking in the context of academic research.
 The course contributes towards the following learning outcomes:

 - What is critical thinking?

 - Clarity, consistency and structure

 - Recognizing underlying assumptions and implicit arguments

 - Identifying analysis and evaluating critical writing

 - Critical reflection

 - Self study/reading

 The course is designed such as to provide knowledge, skills and general competences that will be directly usable for candidates in their research work.
 The candidates will present several 'case papers' that are to be evaluated.
 The candidate and supervisor are required to propose 'case papers' from their area of research.
 The evaluation of papers will be discussed in seminars.
 The candidate will provide a written report giving a summary of the paper analyzed, including a critical analysis.
 Candidates that produce outstanding reports/particularly interesting or surprising findings will be encouraged and offered guidance to turn their report into a scholarly paper.
 The course seminars will benefit from a multi-disciplinary perspective by including candidates and supervisors from different disciplines/areas whenever possible.